Rent increase notices: What is a fair rent increase?

 How much notice does a landlord need to give a tenant?

-A landlord must always provide a tenant with enough notice before any increase in rent.
-A minimum of one month’s notice must be given if you pay rent weekly or monthly.
+Before any rent increase, landlords should always provide a tenant with enough notice.
+If you pay rent weekly or monthly, a minimum of one month’s notice must be given.
 For a yearly tenancy, 6 months’ notice must be provided.

 As we previously explained, a landlord can't increase the rent during a fixed-term tenancy unless there is a rent review clause set out in the tenancy agreement that says the rent can be increased.
 Most assured shorthold tenancies start with a fixed term, meaning that for the first year of a tenancy agreement the rent cannot be increased.